AUTOMATIC1111/stable-diffusion-webui/README.md

 Run desired startup script to install dependencies and extensions and start server:

 - `webui.bat` and `webui.sh`:
-  Platform specific wrapper scripts that starts `launch.py` in Python virtual environment
+  Platform specific wrapper scripts For Windows, Linux and OSX
+  Starts `launch.py` in a Python virtual environment (venv)
-  *Note*: Server can run without virtual environment, but it is recommended to use it
+  *Note*: Server can run without virtual environment, but it is recommended to use it to avoid library version conflicts with other applications
   **If you're unsure which launcher to use, this is the one you want**
 - `launch.py`:
   Main startup script
-  Can be used directly to start server in manually activated `venv` or to run it without `venv`
+  Can be used directly to start server in a manually activated `venv` or to run server without `venv`
-  Run `python launch.py --help` for available options
 - `setup.py`:
   Main installer, used by `launch.py`
   Can also be used directly to update repository or extensions
   If running manually, make sure to activate `venv` first (if used)
-  Run `python setup.py --help` for available options
-  Setup details are logged to `setup.log`
 - `webui.py`:
   Main server script

-  Run `python webui.py --help` for available options
+Any of the above scripts can be used with `--help` to display detailed usage information and available parameters
+For example:
+> webui.bat --help

+Full startup sequence is logged in `setup.log`, so if you encounter any issues, please check it first

+## Update

+The launcher can perform automatic update of main repository, requirements, extensions and submodules:

+- Main repository:
+  Update is *not* performed by default, enable with `--upgrade` flag
+- Requirements:
+  Check is performed on each startup and missing requirements are auto-installed, can be skipped with `--skip-requirements` flag
+- Extensions and submodules:
+  Update is performed on each startup and installer for each extension is started, can be skipped with `--skip-extensions` flag
+- All checks can be skipped using `--quick` flag

 <br>